We must nationalize pre-hospital services, says the CEO of Urgences-santé

 2024-01-16 15:51:54

 The CEO of Urgences-santé, François Charpentier, pleads in favor of a “nationalization” of pre-hospital services in Quebec.
-He estimates that with the billion dollars invested annually by the Quebec government in the sector, the system could “do much better and be much more efficient”.
+He estimates that with the billion dollars invested annually by the Quebec government in the sector, the system might “do much better and be much more efficient”.
 According to him, we must also create a professional order for paramedics in order to give them expanded power.

 At the head of Urgences-santé for almost two years, François Charpentier shared his vision of the prehospital system with Le Devoir during an interview last week.
 He deplores the lack of coordination between the province’s health communication centers (CCS), which receive and process emergency calls that require the intervention of ambulances.
 Currently, everyone assigns the ambulances in their territory — belonging to a cooperative, a private company, a non-profit organization or the public company Urgences-santé — without knowing if a vehicle from the neighboring CCS is closer to the patient than his.